-For information on where and how to get help with settlement in Ontario contact:
+For information on where and how to get help with settlement in Ontario, please contact:

-For more information on where and how to get help with settlement in Ontario contact: www.settlement.org
+For more information on where and how to get help with settlement in Ontario visit www.settlement.org

-For information about accessing health related professions in Ontario contact:
+For information about accessing health related professions in Ontario, please contact:

 163 Queen Street East, 2nd Floor